Whoever first thought of combining salt and caramel is an evil genius. The two pair so well together it's crazy.

 Preheat oven to 325.
 Line a 9 X 13 pan with parchment paper, spray lightly with cooking spray.

-In a large bowl, combine butter and sugars.
+Prepare crust - In a large bowl, combine butter and sugars.
 Using a stand or hand mixer, beat until creamy.
 Add in vanilla and beat until combined.
 Mix in flour until a soft dough forms.

 Press half of the dough into the prepared 9 X 13 pan.
 Refrigerate remaining half of dough.